cowtech-archive/create-base/README.md

 # @cowtech/create-base

+## END OF DEVELOPMENT NOTICE - This package has been discontinued

-Base package to @cowtech/create-* packages.
+Base package to @cowtech/create-\* packages.

 ## Copyright